k2view-academy/K2View-Academy/articles/99_Broadway/01_broadway_overview.md

 ![image](/articles/99_Broadway/images/Broadway_actors.png)

-In the example above, Fetch queries data and passes it as input to the Actors in the next Stages.
+In the example above, Fetch queries data and transfers it as input to the Actors in the next Stages.
 Based on the data, either the Transform Consumer Stage or the Transform Business Stage is executed.
 In turn, these Stages execute the Actors that build data for the DbLoad Actor in the last Stage.

-An important aspect about Actors is that an entire Broadway flow can be exported and encapsulated into an Actor and be reused between flows.
+Note that an entire Broadway flow can be exported and encapsulated into an Actor and then be reused between flows.
 This is powerful tool for reusing logic and working with highly-complex flows.

 ## Data Inspection